Climate-based pepper planting guide for Columbia, Missouri

 When this crop disappoints in Columbia, the issue is usually management rather than climate fit.
 Timing, consistency, and harvest decisions matter more than season length.

 In Columbia, the local season usually gives peppers plenty of breathing room when planting happens around April 15.
-Local gardens do not all warm and cool at the same pace.
 For a better local margin, gardeners usually do best in south-facing walls, sheltered gardens, raised beds, and sunnier urban lots.
 Cooler spots like low spots, exposed sites, and shadier yards often make timing tighter.
 For peppers, the main gain is usually better finishing and earlier color rather than a simple question of whether the crop works at all.

 For a broader local overview, see the Columbia planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.